ResistanceHub/game-of-html/README.md

 ```
 Then add some details of each POV character.
 The details needed are the "name", "Alive\Dead", and "culture".

 These details must be added with the expected HTML tags.
-This is an example of the book title again, and the first two characters

 ```
-    <h2>A Game of Thrones</h2>
     <div>
       <div>
         <div>Arya Stark</div>